-The majority of the NAB Group's businesses operate in Australia and New Zealand, with branches located in Asia, the United Kingdom and the United States.
-The following table sets out the NAB Group's approach to the Basel Accord, as applied across the NAB Group as at 30 June 2017.
+The majority of the NAB Group's businesses operate in Australia and New Zealand, with branches located in Asia, the United Kingdom and the United States of America.
+The following table sets out the NAB Group's approach to applying measures resulting from the Basel Accord, as applied across the NAB Group as at 31 December 2017.